ITR Season 2025 Banner

 |

-Thus, the Information Technology Act or IT Act 2000 was introduced.
-In this article, we will provide a comprehensive overview of this Act, highlighting all the associated factors that you need to know.
+In this article, we will provide a comprehensive overview of the IT Act, highlighting all the associated factors that you need to know.

 What Is the Information Technology Act 2000?

 A legal framework proposed by the Indian Parliament, the Informational Technology Act of 2000, is the primary legislation in India dealing with cybercrime and electronic commerce.
-It was formulated to ensure the lawful conduct of digital transactions and the reduction of cyber crimes, on the basis of the United Nations Model Law on Electronic Commerce 1996 (UNCITRAL Model).
-This legal framework, also known as IT Act 2000, comes with 94 sections, divided into 13 chapters and 2 schedules.
+It was formulated to ensure the lawful conduct of digital transactions and the reduction of cyber crimes, on the basis of the Model Law on Electronic Commerce adopted by the United Nations Commission on International Trade Law.
+This legal framework, also known as IT Act 2000, comes with 94 sections, divided into 13 chapters and 4 schedules.

 When IT Act 2000 Came Into Effect?